 Shock - cardiogenic

-Cardiogenic shock takes place when the heart has been damaged so much that it is unable to supply enough blood to the organs of the body.
+Cardiogenic shock takes place when the heart has been damaged so much that it is unable to supply enough blood and oxygen to the organs of the body.

 The most common causes are serious heart conditions.
 Many of these occur during or after a heart attack (myocardial infarction).
 These complications include: